-The fiscal manager will prepare monthly financial reports by cost category for the executive director.
-The fiscal manager will be responsible for preparation of the quarterly financial report for review and approval by the board.
-The fiscal manager will prepare reports for funding sources and other organizations as required by contract or agreement.
-The fiscal manager will prepare and maintain on a current basis a listing of reports and due dates.
-It will be the responsibility of the fiscal manager to insure that all reports are submitted on a timely basis.
+The fiscal director will prepare monthly financial reports by cost category for the executive director.
+The fiscal director will be responsible for preparation of the quarterly financial report for review and approval by the board.
+The fiscal director will prepare reports for funding sources and other organizations as required by contract or agreement.
+The fiscal director will prepare and maintain on a current basis a listing of reports and due dates.
+It will be the responsibility of the fiscal director to ensure that all reports are submitted on a timely basis.
 The executive director will report to the board from time to time on the completion of reports and share those of potential interest to the board.